About Secretary Marshall

 Since becoming Secretary of State, she has received numerous state and national awards for leadership in technology, government innovation, and women's leadership.
 These awards include:

-- Charlotte Business Journal’s 2017 International Trade Lifetime Achievement Award;
+- The 2017 International Trade Lifetime Achievement Award from the Charlotte Business Journal;

-- Meredith College’s 2017 Woman of Achievement Award;
+- The 2017 Woman of Achievement Award from Meredith College;

 - Leadership North Carolina’s 2016 Governor’s Award for public service and commitment to developing leaders;